You must be of legal drinking age to continue.

 Only 15 players have won the Batting Triple Crown, leading the league in batting average, home runs, and RBIs in a single season.
 27 have earned the Pitching Triple Crown, measured by wins, strikeouts, and earned run average (ERA).

-The longest path to victory in MLB history took 25 innings and lasted over 8 hours, while the longest 9 innings went on for 4 hours and 45 minutes.
+The longest path to victory in MLB® history took 25 innings and lasted over 8 hours.
+The longest World Series game took place in 2018, when Game 3 went to 18 innings and lasted 7 hours and 20 minutes.
 Read more about these epically long contests here.

 The first official World Series, held in 1903, featured a best-out-of-nine format.
 The Boston Pilgrims won 5-3.

-The longest regular-season unbeaten streak is 26 games, set by the New York Giants in 1916.
+The longest regular-season winning streak is 26 games, set by the New York Giants in 1916.
 Here are some other impressive win streaks.

 The 2018 Home Run Derby saw a record 221 balls hit over the wall, beating the previous record of 203 set in 2016.
 The longest run traveled over 470 feet.

-Keep score with one hand and sip Evan with the other.
+Keep score with one hand and sip a glass of Evan with the other.
 It’s the perfect way to track your team’s victories throughout the game.

-Cozy up with your significant other and a couple of Bourbon cocktails.
-You'll win points - even if your team loses.
+Turn game night into date night.
+Cozy up with your biggest fan (a.k.a. your significant other) and a couple of smooth Bourbon cocktails.

-Sit on your front porch, sip a neat glass of Evan, and listen to your team’s legendary announcer call the winning run on the radio.
-Just like the good old days.
+Sit on your front porch, sip Evan neat, and listen to the game over the radio—just like the good old days.

 The Postgame Show – Relax, you got the W. Now it’s time to kick back and relive the game’s biggest moments.

-The Play-by-Play Announcer – Players come and go, but you can always count on your hometown announcer and his signature phrases.
-There’s no one else you’d rather have calling your team’s winning moments.
+The Play-by-Play Announcer – Players come and go, but you can always count on your hometown announcer to deliver his signature phrases.

-The Ceremonial First Pitch – Whether they throw a ball or a strike, the first pitch is a winning tradition for U.S. Presidents, hometown heroes...and random contest winners.
+The First Pitch – Whether they throw a ball or a strike, the first pitch is a winning tradition for fans everywhere.

 On September 9, 1881, Roger “The Oak” Connor hit the first grand slam in major league history with the Troy Trojans.
 Connor’s 138 career home runs set a record that stood until 1921, when it was broken by Babe Ruth.